 Epilogue: The CPUC did approve the overlay of area code 707 on They did have a publicly accessible docket for the case, they just neglected to link to it from the landing page for information about relief of area code 707, meaning that there was no way for the public to ever find out about it, until the press release for the decision on the overlay.
 Disaster was averted, and 707 will not run out of numbers before the overlay takes effect early next year (exact date still t.b.d.).
 However, that only raises their grade from an F to a C– in my estimation, since they still failed to communicate the progress of the case to the public.

 Epilogue 2: On , the CPUC and NANPA announced the effective date for the 707 & 369 overlay — exactly six months to the day.
-The overlay will take effect , so, perhaps with a little bit of short-term rationing, 707 will not reach exhaust.
+The overlay took effect , and, as of , there are still five unassigned 707 prefixes — more than 0.6%!
+With a little bit of short-term rationing, 707 narrowly avoided exhaust. updated

 NANPA, the North American Numbering Plan Administrator, is the federal contractor that administers area codes and other telephone numbering issues in the United States.
 NANPA gives out new area codes as needed, but delegates to the individual states the responsibility of determining the details, including the timing of the new area code and whether it is an area code split or an overlay.
 That said, every area code added in the United States since 2007 has been an overlay, so “split or overlay” is now a non-issue.
 When an area code is nearing “exhaust” (running out of blocks of numbers to hand out to telephone service providers (TSPs)), NANPA, in coordination with the TSPs, petitions the state PUC/equivalent to approve the details of the overlay plan.